Everything You Need to Know About the Goldwell Color Zoom Competition

 The example Moroney uses is the Olympics: If your judging panel at Color Zoom isn’t made up of devoted hair professionals, it’s like inviting a makeup artist to judge the technical portion of gymnastics.

 “Sometimes if you have celebrity judges, people who aren’t real, true hair-oriented professionals, then the scores get thrown out of alignment,” he says.
 In an effort to have all the regions represented—Europe, Americas, Asia—judges are selected from across the globe.
-This year, MODERN’s Editor in Chief Alison Alhamed has the honor of serving as the U.S. International Judge, alongside the winners from last year, editors from global beauty press, and Goldwell ambassadors.
-Alhamed will be learning the judging ropes from MODERN’s Beauty and Fashion Director Maggie Mulhern, who has served as international judge for many years and was also a judge to determine this year’s semifinalists.
+For the second year running, MODERN’s Editor in Chief Alison Alhamed has the honor of serving as the U.S. International Judge, alongside the winners from last year, editors from global beauty press, and Goldwell ambassadors.
+Alhamed will be learning the judging ropes from MODERN’s Beauty and Fashion Director Maggie Mulhern, who has served as international judge for many years and was also a judge to determine each year’s semifinalists.

 “For us, what’s super important is that we have people who know what to look for,” Moroney says.
 “We don’t want it to be fluffy or frivolous, we want to make sure that out of respect for the stylists and the work they do that we have a credible and credentialed panel of judges.”